dlaub3/blog/web/http.md

 ## HTTP/1.1

 The HTTP protocol specifies how messages should be formatted for communication between the client (browser), and the server.
-It's possible to see some of this information in the request and response headers in a browsers networking tools.
+It's possible to see some of this information in the request and response headers in a browser's networking tools.
 But an even easier way is to use a tool called [curl](https://curl.haxx.se/).

 This command will display the HTTP headers and the HTML body of the response.